 Nobody plans their mistakes, they just happen.
-And they often happen at the worst possible time.
+And, they often happen at the worst possible time.
 While no one wants to anticipate failure, it's important that your business is ready to handle multiple types of crises should they ever occur.

-Most of us want to fix things as soon as possible, but when your business messes up it's not always easy to notice or resolve.
+Most of us want to fix things as soon as possible, but when your business messes up, it's not always easy to notice or resolve.
 Little mistakes can quickly snowball into a costly endeavor that your team didn't see coming.
 Whether it was your fault or not, small issues can quickly get out of hand until they've escalated to a full-on crisis.